Spongeorge/moderation-monitoring/README.md

 airflow users create -r Admin -f FirstName -l LastName -e email@domain.com -u username -p password
 ```

+## Setting up MongoDB

+By default, the DAG assumes MongoDB will be running on `http://localhost:27017/`.

+Instructions for installing and running MongoDB can be found here: [https://www.mongodb.com/docs/manual/installation/](https://www.mongodb.com/docs/manual/installation/).

 # Running the DAG
 Once all of the requirements are installed, run the scheduler and the webserver:
 ```